 S.No Bacterial Mode of transmission

-diseases
+diseases mode of transmission

 1 Cholera contaminated water

 2 Pneumonia inhalation of airborne droplets from a sneeze or cough.

 3 Tetanus contamination of wounds with the bacteria

 4 Tuberculosis inhalation of airborne droplets from a sneeze or cough.

 5 Typhoid contaminated food or water